 For you to not spend so much time on creating the first report, we have prepared A TEMPLATE to use.
 Right now the report is based on Google Analytics Sample data.
 To insert your data, make a copy and apply the needed source.

 Need additional help with creating Google Data Studio reports?
-Shoot us a message to email@example.com or find out more about our data analytics services here!
+Shoot us a message at [email protected] or find out more about our data analytics services here!